Armenia–Cyprus relations: Cultural cooperation

 The Armenian community of Cyprus receives a generous funding from the Cypriot government, which enables the organisation of concerts, dance performances, art and photographic exhibitions, as well as literary events.
 The Armenian Prelature of Cyprus has allocated space within its premises (Utidjian Hall) to encourage cultural events, such as the annual Autumn Book Exhibition.
 The Middle/Near East Armenian Research Centre (established in 1996 by Vartan Malian) houses a reference library and archival material in its Nicosia premises.

 Humanitarian aid

 Following the December 1988 earthquake in Armenia, the Republic of Cyprus was one of the first countries to send relief in the form of medicine, doctors and financial aid.

 Military cooperation

 On August 31, 2021 Armenia, Greece, and Cyprus signed the Tripartite Defence Cooperation Program.
 The Program sees all three militaries conduct joint training exercises, sharing of expertise and promoting military cooperation between the three countries.

-Accession of Armenia in the European Union
+Accession of Armenia to the European Union

 Cyprus is openly advocating the accession of Armenia in the European Union in the shortest period of time.
 Referring to the EU Armenia relations, President Demetris Christofias pledged that Nicosia will continue supporting actively the further enhancement of this relationship, indicating a full membership candidate status for Armenia in the nearest future.

 Cyprus, he said, is the firmest supporter and friend of Armenia in the EU.